nearprotocol/stakewars/challenges/challenge00x.md

 ## Contribution Opportunities

-Abstract, with goals and rewards
+Do you want to earn extra tokens?
+We have contribution opportunities available below!

+Reply to the challenges application thread on[Github](https://github.com/nearprotocol/stakewars/issues/350) specifying:
+- which contribution you want to do, and the link to the challenge
+- the type of document you will release
+- the date when you will publish the content (you can postpone a few days, no worries)

-If you are interested to participate, check the issue linking to this challenge, and apply offering a due date to complete the challenge.
-Once your work will be done, you will be added to the list below.
-Please note that rewards in tokens will need to pass basic KYC checks from NEAR Foundation, to comply with regulations.
+Once your work is done, you will be added to the list below.
+Please note that rewards in tokens will need to pass basic KYC checks from NEAR Foundation, and comply with regulations.

 ### List of available contributions